Error! Something went wrong, Please try again.

 With the encouragement and assistance of the Chief Justice, the ICLRQ has moved to new premises in the Queen Elizabeth II Courts of Law.
 Apart from the symbolic importance of this relocation, it has allowed the ICLRQ to modernise all its computer systems and operations in a way which will minimise its ongoing costs of operation.

 Over the last decade, the ICLRQ has developed and successfully launched:

-The Queensland Judgments currently has over 18,500 users.
+The Queensland Judgments Website currently has over 18,500 registered users.
 The number of registered users has grown consistently since March 2018, and continues to do so.
 It is widely used.

 Over the next five years, the ICLRQ proposes to:

-In 2020, the ICLRQ plans to launch a new Queensland Reports website which will include an online portal to facilitate dealings with ICLRQ customers.
-This online portal will allow legal practitioners and members of the public to lodge and pay for probate, admission and public notices.
-This portal also will allow for the more efficient management of subscriptions to ICLRQ publications.
+The present website includes an online portal to facilitate dealings with ICLRQ customers.
+The ICLRQ Online Customer Portal allows legal practitioners and members of the public to lodge and pay for probate, admission and public notices and to register and manage subscriptions to ICLRQ publications.

 The use of this website is provided free of charge.
 Please note, however, that use of this free website is subject to Terms and Conditions which include disclaimers of liability.
 These Terms and Conditions appear on the main webpage.